DanielSan-01/devplatforms-resit/README.md

-hello this markup doc will tell you about chackra UI and the key features. it will also be a tutorial.
+hello this markup doc will tell you about chackra UI and the key features and capabilities. it will also be a tutorial on how to get started.

-what is chakra UI?
+##what is chakra UI?

 chakra UI is a modern, open-source component library built for React applications.
 It provides developers with a set of accessible and themeable components out of the box, enabling faster and more consistent UI development.

 chakra emphasizes developer experience, accessibility, and customizability.
 All components are built with WAI-ARIA standards, meaning accessibility is baked in by default .

-key feauters
+## KEY FEAUTERS

+### **pre-built components**
-• pre built components - includes everything from buttons, modals and forms
+includes everything from buttons, modals and forms - providing you with a comprehensive toolkit right out of the box.

+### **theming system**
-• theming systems - powerfull theming engine to customize colours, fonts, breakpoints and more to match your brand/style system
+powerful theming engine to customize colours, fonts, breakpoints and more to match your brand/style system.

+### **style props**
-• Style props - you can style these componens direcly. with this inline styling removes need for CSS file
+you can style these components directly.
+With this inline styling removes need for CSS files.

+### **built-in responsiveness**
-• Built in responsivness - also easy to change different styles for different breakpoints
+also easy to change different styles for different breakpoints across all devices.

+### **accessibility**
-• Accessibility - best practices and proper aria attributes
+best practices and proper ARIA attributes built into every component by default.

-how does this help you as a developer?
+## how does this help you as a ceveloper?

-accessibility by default
+### accessibility by default
-  many component libraries ignore accessibility, leaving it to the developer.
-Chakra UI takes care of accessibility features like focus trapping, keyboard support, and ARIA roles. this saves time and improves usability.
+Many component libraries ignore accessibility, leaving it to the developer.
+Chakra UI takes care of accessibility features like focus trapping, keyboard support, and ARIA roles.
+This saves time and improves usability.

-speeds up development
+### speeds up development
-  developers dont have to reinvent UI elements from scratch.
-With components like <Button>, <Input>, <Modal>, and <Flex>, you can build entire interfaces with minimal setup.
+Developers don't have to reinvent UI elements from scratch.
+With components like `<Button>`, `<Input>`, `<Modal>`, and `<Flex>`, you can build entire interfaces with minimal setup.

-      example
+**Example:**
 ```jsx
 <Button colorScheme="blue">Click Me</Button>
 ```

-reduce boilerplate code
+### eeduce boilerplate code
-  instead of writing CSS classes or opening a separate CSS file, you apply styles directly via props.
+Instead of writing CSS classes or opening a separate CSS file, you apply styles directly via props.
 This keeps the code cleaner and easier to manage.

-encourages Consistency
+### encourages consistency
-  using a shared theme and reusable components leads to a consistent UI without much effort — important when working in teams or across multiple pages.
+Using a shared theme and reusable components leads to a consistent UI without much effort — important when working in teams or across multiple pages.

 chakra UI is an excellent choice for developers who want to build clean, accessible, and responsive user interfaces fast — without compromising on customizability.

+---

 this tutorial will show you how fast and simple you can use chackra UI, this will just be a fresh repo with react.